Granola-Team/mina-indexer/ops/README.md

   Utility to download historical Mina precomputed block logs from the bucket maintained by O(1) Labs.

-./productionize
+./deploy
-  Utility to simulate running a production instance of Mina Indexer.
-Uses `"$HOME"/mina-indexer` to store files.
+  Utility to manage the running of a production instance of Mina Indexer.
 See the instructions in the script.

 ./rclone.conf
   A mandatory config file used by `granola-rclone`.